 Remove pan from heat, allow to cool, and add remaining stuffing ingredients, salt and freshly ground black pepper.
 Stir, taste and adjust seasoning if necessary.

 To wrap/ fold the small Greek dolmades: Take 1 leaf and place 1 tsp of stuffing mix in the centre.
 Firstly fold the right side of the leaf and then the left on top, giving an elongated shape, with the stuffing on the bottom end.
 Fold and roll the leaf with closure on the underside.
 Ready!

 Repeat this until all the stuffing is finished.
 Keep the largest leaves to the side.
 These are placed in the bottom of the pan and on top of the last layer of dolmades.

 To layer the pan: Completely cover the base of the pan with the larger vine leaves by placing one next to the other – partial doubling up is allowed.
 Start by placing the dolmades around the edge of the pan, leaving no spaces and slowly working your way to the centre – as in the photo.
 Once one layer is done, start the next layer on top, and so on.

 To cook: Cover the last layer with the larger vine leaves, add the lemon juice, olive oil, pepper and water to cover, and place a small plate upside down on the top of them all- as in the photo.
 Put on the heat, and as soon as they start to boil, lower the heat to med/low, cover the pot and cook for 30 mins.
 When finished, allow to cool slightly and remove the plate and large vine leaves on the top layer.

 To serve: Small stuffed vines leaves are served at room temperature, on a large serving plate and like Lego pieces – they look really nice.
-Slices of lemon are usually served alongside -not only for those who like a more sour taste, but also because the yellow of the lemon lightens the dark green/brown of the dolmades and opens up the appetite!
+Slices of lemon are usually served alongside.
+That’s not only for those who like a more sour taste – like me.
+But also because the yellow of the lemon lightens the smoky green and the Greek dolmades opens up the appetite!